 - Q22: What if I have concerns about accessibility for this class? - A22: Any student with a documented disability needing accommodations is requested to speak directly to the AccessibleNU (accessiblenu@northwestern.edu, 847-467-5530) and the instructor, as early as possible in the quarter (preferably within the first two weeks of class).
-All discussions will remain confidential. - Q23: What is the most important thing? - A23: Most important, please be assured that I want students to learn and to receive the good grades they deserve.
+All discussions will remain confidential. - Q23: Any other advice on the exams? - A23: Don't do all-nighters!
+A night without sleep can lower your IQ by 9 to 10 points. - Q23: What is the most important thing? - A23: Most important, please be assured that I want students to learn and to receive the good grades they deserve.
 So please make an appointment with me should you have undue difficulty with your work in the course.